veltanmarius/marketing-customer/README.md

   - city
   - country

-Mandatory fields: firstname, lastname, email or address (all fields)
+Mandatory fields: first name, last name, email or address (all fields)
-Constraints: age > 18 and above
+Constraints: age > 18 and above.
-Technical limitation for other fields: not set
+Technical limitation for other fields: not set.

 ### Exposed REST API
 - Add